-Work injuries in Indiana aren’t always apparent to the naked eye.
+Work injuries aren’t always apparent to the naked eye.
 Sometimes, an injury can develop insidiously over a number of months or years and only become a problem when the symptoms become unbearable, necessitating hospitalization and prompt treatment.
 Whether you work in an office or a factory, there are some substances you must limit your exposure to because of their potential to cause chronic disease and death in due time.

 This roofing and industrial material causes over 100,000 deaths worldwide due to complications such as lung cancer, digestive tract inflammation, mesothelioma and breathing difficulties and was used up until recently for decades.
 Asbestos wears down over years, releasing microscopic fragments that can be inhaled, settling into different organs in one’s body, causing inflammation and disease.
+This is one of the most dangerous substances known to man that has been used large scale in the past.

 If you work in the Indiana manufacturing industry, you undoubtedly come across silica in its many forms on a daily basis.
 Even when you wear a mask to protect you while working, the air in these environments is always full or tiny silica globules which are inhaled on a massive scale by Indiana factory workers over the course of their careers.
 Silica has been shown to compromise the cardiovascular system and the lungs, causing heart attacks and lung cancer.